Casey Dumont

-Casey Narelle Dumont (born 25 January 1992) is an Australian international soccer player who plays for Australian W-League team Melbourne Victory.
+Casey Narelle Dumont (born 25 January 1992) is an Australian professional sportswoman.
+She plays Australian rules football with Hawthorn in the AFL Women's.
+Additionally, she is a goalkeeper for Perth Glory in the A-League Women.

+Dumont has developed a reputation for excelling in penalty shootouts; Dumont has been involved in five of the eight penalty shootouts that have happened in the A-League Women finals series, with Dumont's team emerging victorious in all five.

 Early life and biography

-Dumont was born in 1992 in Sydney and was brought up on the Gold Coast.
+Dumont was born in 1992 in Sydney and was brought up on the Gold Coast, by her mother with two siblings.
+Her parents had separated when she was about nine years old.
+Initially, she tried soccer but did not like it and played other sports: netball, athletics, softball and swimming, before returning to soccer by the age 12.
 In 2013, Dumont qualified as a registered nurse.

 Club career

 Early career

-Dumont started her career with Palm Beach and Gold Coast before joining the W-League with Brisbane Roar, with whom she won three trophies and Sydney FC before joining Western Sydney Wanderers in 2016.
+Dumont started her senior career with Palm Beach and Gold Coast before joining the W-League with Brisbane Roar, with whom she won three trophies and Sydney FC before joining Western Sydney Wanderers in 2016.

 Melbourne Victory

 On 18 September 2017, Dumont joined Melbourne Victory.
 Dumont missed the 2020–21 W-League season due to injury, but re-signed with Melbourne Victory ahead of the 2021–22 A-League Women season.
 In May 2022, Dumont was named the A-League Women Goalkeeper of the Year for the first time as Melbourne Victory won the 2021–22 A-League Women.
+Following the 2022–23 A-League Women season, Dumont left Melbourne Victory after joining Australian rules football club Hawthorn, with Melbourne Victory choosing not to retain her.

+Central Coast Mariners

+In November 2023, it was announced that Dumont returned to the A-League Women, joining Central Coast Mariners, who supported her dual code ambitions.
+In August 2024, the club announced her departure.

+Perth Glory

+Perth Glory announced the signing of Dumont on 8 October 2024, and will join the club at the conclusion of the 2024 AFLW season.

+On 8 December 2024, Dumont became the first goalkeeper to reach 150 appearances in the A-League Women.